 If someone has had a rhinoplasty, how long does recovery take?

-When does the nose really feel like normal again after rhinoplasty?
+When does the nose really feel normal again after rhinoplasty?

-For normal sensation, feeling and suppleness in the tissues and for all of the residual swelling and scarring to have settled, it will take a year.
+For normal sensation, feeling and suppleness in the tissues and for all of the residual swelling and scarring to have settled, it will take over a year and in revision cases even longer.
 It should be emphasised that rhinoplasty is a real process.
 It's not just an operation that happens and then two weeks later you're fine.
-It is this evolution that occurs over up to a year before patients can feel that they have had their final result.
+It is this evolution that occurs over up to some years before patients can feel that they have had their final result.

 Book an appointment with Mr Florian Bast now if you would like to discuss either of these topics.